-A leave of absence (LOA) may be granted by the Program Director upon request by the student.
+A leave of absence (LOA) may be granted by the Program Director and Director of Student Services upon request by the student.
 “University Withdrawal/Leave of Absence” forms are available online.
-The leave will begin immediately and will apply to the semester(s) for which it is granted.
 After the specified time, the student will be readmitted automatically to the College.
 If the student does not return before the leave of absence expires, the student will be withdrawn from the College.
 Only one leave of absence, up to one year in length, will be granted during a program of study.

 The College of Nursing is not obligated to hold a student slot open for students who do not return at the end of the designated time frame leave of absence agreement (1 year).
 The student is accountable to maintain communication with the Program Director and the Office of Student Services regarding any changes in plans during the leave time period.

 Students returning from any leave of absence may be required to adjust the plan of study based upon new program requirement.
 Students returning from a leave of absence may not have immediate access to some courses, primarily because of student clinical placements and faculty-student ratios.
 Students who are unable to return after a one-year leave of absence will be withdrawn from the program and would need to re-apply for admission..